 Women and people of European descent are more susceptible.
 Incidence among Maori, PacificIsland and Asian people is very low.
-Generally the disease becomes more common the further away from the equator one moves.
-Therefore, the incidence of multiple sclerosis is higher in regions such as the South Island of New Zealand, Scotland and Canada.
+Generally the disease becomes more common the further away from the equator one moves (thought to be related to sun exposure and levels of naturally produced vitamin D).
+Therefore, the incidence of multiple sclerosis is higher in southernmost countries such as New Zealand (especially regions of the South Island) and northernmost countries such as Scotland and Canada.

 Factors that may influence the development of MS include:

 - Environmental factors